european-summer-of-code/esoc2026/README.md

 #### FAQs and recommendations

 * Please ensure your submitted e-mail address is correct.
 Letters will be sent to this e-mail address.
-* Please use the same name and e-mail for any fields and forms throughout the process
+* Please use the same name and e-mail for any fields and forms throughout the process.
 * Ensure to note down relevant date periods in advance, and ensure to check your e-mail in those periods.
 * In case of submitted forms, most forms allow you to update the submission up until the deadline.
 * If this is not the case, simply submit another application under the same name.
 The last submission received before the deadline for a given project counts.